 Should You Offer Flexible Payment Options?

 The answer is a resounding “yes!”
-Offering guests a wide range of payment options enables you to meet the diverse preferences and needs of your guests.
+Offering guests multiple methods of payment in your hotel meets the diverse preferences and needs of your guests.

 Offering flexible payment options is all the more important for the younger generations.
 According to Ecommpay, 65% of Generation Z and 79% of Millennials are very likely or somewhat likely to abandon their purchase in the middle of an online payment if their preferred payment method isn’t available.